-SACE Stage 2 Geography
+SACE STAGE 2 GEOGRAPHY

-Prerequisites Grade C in Stage 1 Geography (if studied)
+Faculty AreaHumanitiesCredits20 (full year)PrerequisitesGrade C in Stage 1 Geography (if studied)

 In Stage 2 Geography, you will be able to investigate a range of geographical issues taking place across both human and physical environments.
 As a geographer, you will develop your understanding of people's impacts on ecosystems, such as tropical rainforests, as well as our role in climate change, and the impacts climate change is having on Australia.
 You will study population trends and movements, such as those in Australia and China, and investigate the impact of multinational companies on countries with varying levels of development.
 You will also analyse the level of global inequalities that exist in education, health, or food security.
 Geography allows you to make connections with theory and real-life situations and this course will allow you to undertake fieldwork on a local topic or issue of personal interest for your independent fieldwork investigation.